NBA opens investigation into Dallas' move to sit players

-The NBA wants to know why the Dallas Mavericks held out several key players from the team's next-to-last game of the season, even while the club still had mathematical hopes of making the play-in tournament.
+The NBA wants to know why the Dallas Mavericks held out several key players in their next-to-last game of the season, even while the team still had a mathematical chance of making the play-in tournament.

-NBA officials opened an investigation Saturday into the Mavericks' decision-making surrounding Friday's game against the Chicago Bulls, a matchup where Dallas sat Kyrie Irving for the entire game and Luka Doncic for most of the contest.
-Dallas blew an 11-point fourth quarter lead and lost, the outcome eliminating the Mavericks from postseason contention.
+NBA officials opened an investigation Saturday into the Mavericks' decision-making surrounding Friday's game against the Chicago Bulls, in which Dallas sat Kyrie Irving for the entire game and Luka Doncic for most of the contest.
+The Mavericks blew an 11-point fourth-quarter lead and lost, getting eliminated from postseason consideration.

 “The NBA commenced an investigation today into the facts and circumstances surrounding the Dallas Mavericks’ roster decisions and game conduct with respect to last night’s Chicago Bulls-Mavericks game, including the motivations behind those actions,” league spokesman Mike Bass said.

-Potential penalties are unclear, though Commissioner Adam Silver made very clear before the season that the league wouldn't tolerate any obvious attempts at tanking.
+Potential penalties are unclear, though Commissioner Adam Silver made clear before the season began that the league wouldn't tolerate any obvious attempts at tanking.

 “I know that many of our NBA teams are salivating at the notion that potentially through our lottery that they could get (Wembanyama), so they should all still compete very hard next season,” Silver said in October.

-Dallas coach Jason Kidd said before the game that the decision to sit players was made by “the organization,” and referenced the decision getting made by his bosses — owner Mark Cuban and general manager Nico Harrison — after the game as well.
+Dallas coach Jason Kidd said before the game that the decision to sit players was made by “the organization,” and referenced it being made by his bosses — owner Mark Cuban and general manager Nico Harrison — after the game as well.

 Postgame, Kidd added: "This is maybe a step back, but hopefully it leads to going forward. ...
 These are decisions that are made from my bosses and we’ve got to follow them and we trust that Cuban and Nico are going to put the pieces together to put us in a position to win a championship.
 And that’s just starting the process today.”

+The NBA fined Cuban $600,000 in February 2018 for comments about tanking during a podcast with Basketball Hall of Fame player Julius Erving, which Commissioner Adam Silver called “public statements detrimental to the NBA.”
+The Mavericks were well on their way to what became a 24-58 season when Cuban spoke to Erving and discussed tanking.

+Later, Cuban acknowledged to The Associated Press that he “earned” the fine.
+“I got excited talking to Dr. J and said something I shouldn’t have,” he told the AP at the time.

-Dallas, in fairness, was in an uphill spot for the last play-in berth in the West anyway and beating the Bulls would have extended postseason hopes but also would not have guaranteed anything.
-It needed to win Friday and Sunday, and hope that Oklahoma City would lose to Memphis on Sunday — just to get the No. 10 spot and still need two more road wins in play-in games to make it to a Round 1 series against Denver.
+Dallas, in fairness, was in an uphill spot for the last play-in berth in the West anyway entering Friday, and beating the Bulls would have extended postseason hopes but would not have guaranteed anything.
+It needed to win Friday and Sunday and hope that Oklahoma City would lose to Memphis on Sunday — just to get the No. 10 spot and still need two more road wins in play-in games to make it to a Round 1 series against Denver.

 Not making the play-in tournament helps Dallas’ chances of claiming no worse than the No. 10 pick in this summer’s draft — which is important.
 If the Mavs’ pick is between No. 1 and No. 10, Dallas keeps it.
 If it is No. 11 or deeper in the draft, it conveys to New York as part of the compensation agreed to in the Kristaps Porzingis trade in 2019.